MarcoPolo/storetheindex-deployment/readme.md

 http://$DEPLOYER_IP.
 If this is the first time you're connecting to grafana you can login with admin/admin, and it'll prompt you to change your password after your first login.

-You can export the existing indexer dashboard into a JSON file, and then load that dashboard to this setup's Grafana instance to get the same dashboard for this environment.

-You'll need to tell Grafana about the Prometheus data source as well.
-To do that go into Configuration -> Data Sources -> Add Data Source.
-And then click Prometheus.
-For the http url use `http://localhost:9001` (this is configured in `metrics.nix`).
-Finish by pressing "Save & test".
-It should say "Data source is working".

-When using the dashboard you may need to filter for a specific job name.
-You can find the job name information in `metrics.nix`.
-For the default indexer the job name is `indexer-instance`.

 # Local environment setup
 Install [NixOS](https://nixos.org/) and enter the correct with `nix develop`.